Key messages

 Freshwater abstraction by NACE and years, Statistical Committee of the Rebublic of Armenia (ArmStatBank)

-Nevertheless, in fish farming and fishing for agriculture, they make up the largest part of the water abstraction.
-On average, for agriculture 30% of fresh water consumption is accounted for fish farmers which are located in the Ararat Valley of RA region, which is located in the high water streess zone.
-To meet the demands of water of Ararat region, the water is moved from other pools for example: from Lake Sevan since the 1930s the water level of Lake Sevan has dropped more than 19 meters with 25.2% growth was registered in water use.
-The transfer of water from the Arpi River basin to Lake Sevan has become widespread.
-However, water abstraction from the lake for irrigation and energy is still growing.
+To meet the demands of water of Ararat Region, the water is transferred from other basins, for example from Lake Sevan.
+Since the 1930s the water level of Lake Sevan has dropped more than 19 meters and 25.2% growth has been registered in water use.
+Inter-basin water transfer from the Arpi River basin to Lake Sevan has become widespread.
+However, water abstraction from the lake for irrigation and energy production purposes is still increasing.

-Total annual freshwater abstraction volume (surface and ground) by economic activity of all kinds, expressed as renewable freshwater share of resources, as WEI, which complies with the International Standard of Industrial Classification (ISIC).
+The total annual freshwater abstraction (surface and groundwater) by all types of economic activity is expressed as a proportion of renewable freshwater resources, i.e. as WEI for a country, which corresponds to the International Standard Industrial Classification (ISIC).

 Unit of measurement

-Total freshwater abstraction and volume by type of economic activity is measured in million cubic meters (mil. m3) per year, WEI is expressed as a percent (%).
+The total volume of freshwater abstraction and the volume by the type of economic activity are measured in million cubic meters (mil. m3) per year, WEI is expressed as a percentage (%).
+The water exploitation index indicates the pressure of water abstraction on renewable freshwater resources and is expressed in (%).

 Rationale